 Another possibility to consider: Have you emailed the file to anyone?
 Have you saved a copy on a cloud-based service like DropBox*, iCloud*, or SkyDrive*?
 If so, you might be able to grab a copy from there.
 Again, even if you lose the most recent changes, it is better than nothing.

 However you approach it, there are lots of options to explore after you realize you have accidentally deleted a photo, document, spreadsheet, report, or other file.
 And get those backups going too, so next time you need to find a deleted file, you have more options.

-For new computer options, visit the Shopper Recommendation Tool.
-It is the best place to find a whole range of new computers with Intel Inside®.
-The tool is easy to use and can help you decide which new computer fits your life best.
+For new computer options, visit Computer Systems and Devices.
+It is the best place to find a whole range of Intel-powered computer systems.
+The tool is easy to use and can help you decide which new computer fits your needs.